kncwiller/slate/source/index.html.md

 }
 ```

-Empata uses a JWT token to authorize his API access.
+e-Mpata uses a JWT token to authorize his API access.
 The authenticate endpoint permit to obtain this token, to get it, you need to fill in a POST request with below parameters.

 ### HTTP Request